 - The vast majority of casualties (77 %) were recorded between 1999 and 2000, owing to the return of refugees and displaced persons immediately following the war.

-- According to KMAC, as of the end of 2023, approximately 10.02 km2 of land remains contaminated with cluster munitions.
+- According to KMAC, as of January 2025, approximately 6.67 km2 of land remains contaminated with cluster munitions.